TehShrike/svelte-preprocess-postcss/readme.md

 Besides whatever `postcss-load-config` does with the context, you can also provide these values:

 - `configFilePath` (optional string): If supplied, is used as the root path to use to look for a config file.
+Defaults to the current working directory.
 - `useConfigFile` (optional boolean): if `false`, the preprocessor won't go looking for any configuration file - the `plugins` property of the `context` object will be used by itself.
+Defaults to `true`.

 You can both pass in a context object with plugins and whatnot, and also load from a config file - `postcss-load-config` handles merging those together.